Nix helps No. 8 Auburn over No. 17 Texas A&M 28-20

 The Aggies finally put together a nice drive early in the fourth quarter capped by a 27-yard touchdown reception by Quartney Davis that cut the lead to 21-10.

-But Auburn ate up six minutes off the clock with a 12-play drive after that and added a touchdown on an 8-yard run by Whitlow that made it 28-10.
+Auburn then ate up six minutes off the clock with a 12-play drive after that and added a touchdown on an 8-yard run by Whitlow that made it 28-10.

+“That was the type of drive that wins the game on the road,” Malzahn said.
+“That was the best drive we had all season.”

 THE TAKEAWAY